ooni/oocrypto/README.md

 ## Intended usage

-You SHOULD (and probably MUST) use this package with the exact Go version from which we extracted the source.
+You MUST use this package with the exact Go version from which we extracted the source.
 The standard library is composed of tightly integrated packages, hence using this code with another Go version could cause subtle security issues.

+You can find the version to which this commit is bound by checking the update script listed in the [Update procedure](#update-procedure) section.

 ## License